microluxe20/microluxe20/src/markdown/microluxe20_races.md

 **Info:** The Dwarves are known for 3 specific things in Terador: escorts-for-hire, blacksmiths/forgers, and inventors.
 Each aspect of Dwarven culture is run by one of the three leaders of the Dwarven people.
 Braden is a young Dwarf that has recently become the new leader of the mercenary branch of CinderHal, the Dwarves' main capital.
 Under his rule, the Dwarves have gained an even larger presence outside of their traditional mountain borders.
 Dwarves are now a more common sight to behold in Terador thanks to Braden's rule.
 Tane, the old and wise, is the oldest of the three leaders, taking ownership of the inventors of CinderHal.
 With his wit and technical prowess, Dwarves have begun to create new mechanical and magical devices that have begun to outmatch even the Great Elves' inventions.
 Galvan, clever and resourceful albeit slightly brash, is the leader of the great forges of CinderHal.
 He rallies all of the smiths of the Dwarven race, helping craft some of the greatest weaponry ad armor in all of Terador.
 With the help of the Half-men's trading, Dwarven-crafted armor is becoming a highly profitable business, bringing in a new golden age for the Dwarves.

+All Dwarves can use a Waraxe, regardless of class.

 ## Minotaurs

 **Leaders:** Rygar Windblade and Ovenharn Earthgore